European Super League: Major changes

 British and Russian governments was the real reason for the collapse, stating: "It was not at all just the protest of the football fans that brought the Super League down: it was also global politics.
 The idea of having their own league remains attractive for top clubs."
 As reported by the Süddeutsche Zeitung, Chelsea owner Roman Abramovich allegedly withdrew in light of his relations with Russia, which through Gazprom is a major sponsor of the UEFA Champions League.
 Manchester City allegedly pulled out as Saudi Arabia, which does not have a positive human rights image internationally, was thought to be a major financier for the league; JP Morgan dismissed the claims to The Daily Telegraph, and stated it was "sole financing the deal."

-Super League response
+On 6 June 2023, Juventus announced their decision to leave the Super League project after facing a rumoured 5-year ban from all European competitions if they went through with the project.
+This now leaves only Barcelona and Real Madrid left in the project.
+Following Juventus' choice, A22 Sports announced it would present "irrefutable proofs" to the CJEU of coercion and abuse of power by UEFA against the Turin-based club, with an attempt from the governing body to ban the club from European competitions "from three to five seasons" if it remained a Super League member.